Theme

 Copilot is Microsoft's conversational AI assistant, commonly discussed around everyday productivity, web assistance, writing, summarizing, and work tasks that sit near Microsoft's wider software ecosystem.

 Microsoft presents Copilot as a broad AI companion for work, search, writing, and task support.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Product terms and usage conditions can differ, so readers should review the original materials independently.
+This profile is for general reference, not a ranking, benchmark, or recommendation.
+Check the chatbot's own materials before relying on it.

 What it is